 Consider using bevel cuts in your larger projects, such as cabinets, tables, or storage units.

-In the below example, we used both beveled joints and butt joints.
+In this example, we used both beveled joints and butt joints.

 Once the doors are removed, you can see the butt joints that were used to make up the main enclosure of the cabinet.